PrayasSamanta12/Device-Tracker/README.md

-Its a realtime device tracker which will moniter your location continously Framework : Express and Ejs
+Its a realtime device tracker which will moniter your location continously</br>
+Framework : Express and Ejs</br>
 Library: Leaflet